Stencyl/stencylpedia/chapter-4/text.md

 ## Dialog System

-A much-requested ability to implement a full-fledged dialog system is currently being handled one of the key developers of Stencyl.
+One of Stencyl's developers has independently created a fully-fledged dialog system.
 While it's technically a separate effort, it's officially endorsed by us.

 [Visit their site](http://dialogextension.com/) to learn more.